MixedRealityLab/tas-symposium/submit/papers-posters.md

 ---
-title: Submission instructions
-label: Submission instructions
+title: Papers and Posters Track
 description: Information on submitting to TAS '24

 splash_title: Papers and posters<br>submission instructions